+No, you don’t.
 In Minnesota, there is no law that requires you to hire a divorce lawyer.
-Therefore, you have the option to represent yourself in court during your divorce.
-When you represent yourself in court, it’s referred to as pro se.
-The latin translation being ‘on one’s own behalf’ or ‘for himself’.
+Accordingly, you have the option to represent yourself in court during your divorce.
+When you represent yourself in court, it’s referred to as pro se or “self-represented”.

 If you decide to represent yourself in court, the judge will hold you to the same standards as any other licensed divorce attorney in Minnesota.
 Meaning, you’ll still be required to know and follow all court procedures and Minnesota laws.
 In addition, court clerks and administrators will not provide legal advice to you.
 For example, they won’t tell you what a judge might do or what to say in court.

 What Does Representing Yourself in a Divorce Look Like?